viboognesh/React_LLM_Chat/README.md

 I was wrong.
 I will check and try to fix the issue.

 In case webapp url is not working, please check this one locally.

+Also don't forget to add your OpenAI API Key in the .env file in the backend folder.